Eligibility Criteria

 E5 – North Carolina State-Approved Student Nurse Training Candidates

-Candidates currently enrolled in a North Carolina state-approved nursing education program preparing for licensure as a Registered Nurse (RN) or Practical Nurse (PN).
+Candidates currently enrolled in a North Carolina state-approved nursing education program preparing for Registered Nurse or Practical Nurse licensure.

 E8 – Other Trained